-Conversational marketing isn't something you can set and forget, you have to continuously optimize your strategy to see the best results, but there are five things you should keep in mind: Standardize, Contextualize, Optimize, Personalize and Empathize.
+Conversational marketing isn't something you can set and forget.
+You have to optimize your strategy to see the best results continuously, but there are five things you should keep in mind: Standardize, Contextualize, Optimize, Personalize and Empathize.

 However, it's important not to get too caught up in personalizing your messages.
 While personalization and contextualization are important, standardizing elements of conversations helps bring a level of professionalism and consistency to your business.

-Conversations that have context not only improve the end-user experience, they also help minimize misunderstandings and get straight to the heart of the issue.
-Because you don’t have to waste time collecting information you already have access to, you’re able to provide immediate value.
+Conversations that have context improve the end-user experience and help minimize misunderstandings and get straight to the heart of the issue.
+Because you don't have to waste time collecting information you already have access to, you're able to provide immediate value.

 Context is necessary to help answer the right question, at the right time, in the best way possible.
 Conversations that aim to answer the most important question first will provide the best user experience.

 Even though it's a conversation, this isn't like a conversation with friends.
 When customers interact with your business, chances are they don't want to spend time talking about cat videos or their weekend plans.
 They want to solve their most immediate need in the fastest and easiest way possible.
 Spend time analyzing your interactions to determine what data will help improve your customer relationships.